 You are now ready to inspect other items and put these into the clean zone.
 As you continue to move things into the clean zone, more of the room will open and you can expand this clean zone.
 Using this method means you will not have to move furniture and items more than twice.
 This will allow you to concentrate on searching for bed bugs, rather than moving furniture.

 Sort clothes, bedding, and other items that can be laundered.
 Fewer things to inspect mean an easier job.
-See: Laundering Items to Kill Bed Bugs for more information.
+See: Laundering Items to Kill Bed Bugs

 Searching for Bed Bugs

 Start with the bed, including mattress, box-spring and bed frame.
 Inspect the visible areas first.
 Look along all edges and corners.
-Also check along all stitch lines and the mattress label (if any).
+Also check along all stitch lines and the mattress label.
 Five sides the mattress can be checked while the mattress is on the bed.
 When you are finished checking the upper surfaces, you can then stand the mattress upright so you can check the bottom of the mattress.

 Repeat this same search with the box-spring.
 The only difference is that box-springs usually have plastic edge guards and a loose fabric called “ticking” stapled on the underside.
 These seams and edges on the underside of the box-spring are very common hiding places for bed bugs.
 To ensure there are no bed bugs inside the box-spring, you should remove the ticking and check the wood, cracks and crevices, and screw holes within.
 After inspection, the ticking can be re-stapled in place.